yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Function Apps section, next to contosoeventsfn-SUFFIX, the refresh icon is circled. under Functions, QueueTriggerCSharp1 is circled.](media/image112.png "Function Apps section")

-16. After the refresh, the function name will change in the display to ProcessOrderExternalizations
+16. After the refresh, the function name will change in the display to ProcessOrderExternalizations.

     ![In the Function Apps section, under Functions, QueueTriggerCSharp1 has now changed to ProcessOrderExternalizations.](media/image113.png "Function Apps section")

-17. Under the ProcessOrderExternalizations function, select Integrate
+17. Under the ProcessOrderExternalizations function, select Integrate.

     ![Under Functions\\ProcessOrderExternalizations, Integrate is circled.](media/image114.png "Functions  App Section")

 18. On the Integrate screen, set the following:

     a.
-Message parameter name: Enter orderItem
+Message parameter name: Enter orderItem.

     b.
 Storage account connection: Select the arrows in the box, then select the contosoevents-store connection from the list.
 This is the Application Setting you added above.